vbodell/covid-19/README.md

 ## Future work

-- Track daily changes (interesting for total
+- Track daily changes by keeping previous data; could be interesting to track changes in agegroups.
 - Come up with more fun graphs